Kids’ Guided Meditation Script for Self Confidence at School

 Take one more deep breath now, filling up your tummy like a balloon, and then let it go slowly.

 When you’re ready, open your eyes and stretch your body.
 Feel proud of yourself for practicing calm and confidence.
-Know that you can come back to your breath and these feelings anytime you need them — at school, at home, or anywhere you go.
+Know that you can come back to your breath and these feelings anytime you need them… at school, at home, or anywhere you go.

-After Reading the Meditation for School
+After the Meditation for School

 If you’re reading this to your child at bedtime, ideally they are asleep or well on their way.

-For kids who are really having a hard time settling into school, be patient and keep trying mindfulness tools and nervous system regulating techniques.
-You can also find the free printable PDF of this school confidence meditation script and 60+ more guided meditations when you subscribe below.
+You can also find the free printable PDF of this school confidence meditation script and 70+ more guided meditations when you subscribe below.